 Are there feelings that seem to be missing?

 How do you feel about the punch of things?

 Can you hear the leading parts when you need to, like a guitar in a guitar solo?

 It’s tempting for anyone, but try not to master out of habit, or what worked last time.
 Sure, use the basics that worked out last time, but every song deserves its own special treatment.

 Hopefully, you have some new concepts to keep in your head the next time you master a song.
-Mastering is often about having the taste for what people want to hear.
+Mastering is often about having a taste for what people want to hear.
 Develop those senses by using them!
 Don’t be scared of doing a bad Master when it’s your first try.

 Check out our online mastering service – request a free demo today!